Dean’s Office: Qatar Pavilion 218 - (504) 520-7500 - https://www.xula.edu/collegeofpharmacy

 - Three letters of reference (at least one letter of reference must be from a practicing PA or Physician who can discuss the applicant’s abilities with patients, preferably someone who has supervised the applicant in a clinical setting); personal references from friends or family members are not accepted;

-- A candidate’s cumulative undergraduate grade point average (GPA) of 3.0, science GPA, and prerequisite GPA, as calculated by CASPA, must be a 3.0 or higher on a 4.0 scale; applicants with a GPA below 3.0 are not considered further for admission;
+- A candidate’s overall grade point average (GPA), undergraduate science GPA, and prerequisite GPA, as calculated by CASPA, must be a 3.0 or higher on a 4.0 scale; applicants with a GPA below 3.0 are not considered further for admission;

-- Healthcare Experience - Minimum of 80 hours of healthcare experience;
+- Healthcare Experience - Minimum of 80 hours of healthcare experience (200+ hours preferred);

 - Completion of all science prerequisites; and

 - Students must meet and maintain all technical standards in order to be enrolled in, and progress through, the Physician Assistant program.

 Applications will not be considered if all prerequisites have not been completed by the application deadline.
 There is no expiration period for prerequisites.
 Enrollment in the PA program is only available on a full-time basis.